NixOS/rfcs/rfcs/0092-plan-dynamism.md

 - We can fetch Merkle trees by just knowing the hash of the root, with Θ(n) derivations for n nodes in the tree.

+NB: This is **not** a replacement for Recursive Nix.
+We still need the ability to access the store inside the build for many usages of this RFC's features.

 # Motivation
 [motivation]: #motivation